The ultimate guide to torrenting

 Download a BitTorrent client

 To be able to download torrents, you need a BitTorrent client.
 A BitTorrent client is a program that enables you to exchange data as a peer in the P2P network.
-We recommend choosing an open-source BitTorrent client like qBittorrent and Transmission.
-The most popular BitTorrent clients are μTorrent and BitTorrent (this is a client with the same name as the BitTorrent protocol).
+We recommend choosing an open-source BitTorrent client like qBittorrent(new window) and Transmission(new window).
+The most popular BitTorrent clients are μTorrent(new window) and BitTorrent(new window) (this is a client with the same name as the BitTorrent protocol).

 Find a torrent

 There are some websites that are specifically designed for hosting torrent files of all types, but many of these are blocked by ISPs to prevent piracy, even though they host a range of completely legal torrents as well.
-In many cases, using a VPN will give you access to these websites, and allow you to continue torrenting as normal.
+In many cases, using a VPN(new window) will give you access to these websites, and allow you to continue torrenting as normal.

 Download the torrent